-One of the reasons why we offer this popular adjusting technique because of the results it produces and the delighted patient response we see.
-This is largely due to its focus on the foundation of the spine and our non-force delivery style.
+One of the reasons why we offer this popular adjusting technique is because of the incredible results it produces for our patients.
+This is primarily due to its focus on the “foundation” of the spine and the minimal-pressure delivery style.

-The Foundation of Your SpineLike your house, if you notice hairline cracks in your walls or ceiling, or doors and windows that dont open properly, a settling foundation could be to blame.
+Consider the foundation of your house.
+If you notice hairline cracks in your walls or ceiling, or doors and windows that don’t open as they should, a settling foundation could be to blame.
 It’s the same thing when it comes to your spine.

-Situated at the base of your spine, the 24 moving segments of your spinal column are supported by a triangular-shaped bone called the sacrum.
-The sacrum rests between the two bones that form your right- and left-hip.
-Naturally, problems down here can cause compensatory problems higher up in the spine.
+Found at the base of your spine, the 24 moving segments of your spinal column are supported by the sacrum, that triangular-shaped bone.
+The sacrum is located between the two bones that form your right and left hip.
+Naturally, problems in this area can produce compensatory problems higher up in the spine.